apache/beam-site/src/documentation/programming-guide.md

 # Apache Beam Programming Guide

 The **Beam Programming Guide** is intended for Beam users who want to use the Beam SDKs to create data processing pipelines.
 It provides guidance for using the Beam SDK classes to build and test your pipeline.
 It is not intended as an exhaustive reference, but as a language-agnostic, high-level guide to programmatically building your Beam pipeline.
-As the programming guide is filled out, the text will include code samples in multiple languages to help illustrate how to implement Beam concepts in your programs.
+As the programming guide is filled out, the text will include code samples in multiple languages to help illustrate how to implement Beam concepts in your pipelines.

 ## Contents